Musée des Beaux-arts – Hôtel Fayet

 About

 Built in the 17th century and enlarged in the 19th, the Hôtel Fayet is one of Béziers’ finest architectural jewels.
-Attached to the Fayet family, including Gustave, a wealthy entrepreneur, collector and painter.
-The Hôtel Fayet was originally an elegant bourgeois home, with a large artist’s studio, before becoming a museum after the building was sold to the city in 1966.
+Attached to the Fayet family, including Gustave, a wealthy entrepreneur, collector and painter, the hotel was first an elegant bourgeois home, with a large artist’s studio, before becoming a museum after the building was sold to the city in 1966.

 A branch of the former Musée des Beaux-Arts, the Hôtel Fayet displays part of the extraordinary collection of 19th-century paintings, from Romanticism to the academic painters of the Third Republic, including Delacroix, Géricault and Cabanel.

-A major attraction is the studio collection of Béziers sculptor Jean-Antoine Injalbert.
+The studio collection of Béziers sculptor Jean-Antoine Injalbert is a major attraction.
 A neo-baroque artist with Italian and French influences, he was one of the most sought-after sculptors of his time.
-His incomparable talent as a modeller can be seen in the permanent exhibition, which focuses on the presentation of his preparatory work.
+His incomparable talent as a modeler is on display in the permanent exhibition, which focuses on his preparatory work.

 Spoken languages : French